ArayB/padlock_cracker/README.md

 The run method will then attempt to crack the padlock and outputs the unlock combination once the lock is unlocked

-Currently this just uses a naive brute force method.
-This is to be extended by employing different strategies.

-Ideas for cracking strategies:
+The cracker can use the following strategies:

+#### Brute Force

+Starts at 0 and runs through all codes in order up to 9999

-* Start in the middle
+#### Start in the middle

-* Evens then odds
+Starting from 5000 try codes going up and down either side.

+i.e 5000, 4999, 5001, 4998, 5002 etc

-* Start with the displayed code
+#### Start with the displayed code

+Starting from the code displayed by the padlock try codes going up and down either side.

+i.e if displayed value is 1234, try 1234, 1233, 1235, 1232, 1236 etc.